Technical art history: History and development

 In the early twentieth century the first laboratories focusing on applying scientific techniques on artworks were established around the world.
 In 1888, the Rathgen-Forschungslabor was founded in Berlin as the first museum laboratory in the world, and in 1928, Edward Forbes established the first conservation research centre in the United States at the Fogg Art Museum at Harvard University (now the Straus Centre for Conservation and Technical Studies).
+Rutherford John Gettens at the Fogg was the first scientist, world-wide, employed to study fine art.
 The establishment of these and other similar institutes was imperative to the development of a new approach of studying materials and techniques, and to the shift of conservation from a craft to a science-based practice.

 In the decades preceding the inclusion of scientific techniques in the realm of art, the production process of the artwork was of lesser importance to the understanding of an object.
 Instead, artworks were considered strictly as expressions of human genius and intuition.
 Consequently, material and technique were considered merely necessary accessories to this process, not influencing the artist's creative decisions.
 This point of view is part of a broader hierarchical dichotomy within art history between the mind and the hand, or the intellectual and material side of works of art.
 The research that was conducted in these institutes, and the development of new analytical techniques such as X-radiography and infrared reflectography did not only support more scientifically oriented conservation practices, but also allowed art historians to (re-)gain an understanding of the artist's way of working.